ChaitanyaMehta1997/MongoDB_vs_PostgreSQL/README.md

 Step 2 : Application operations

 Step 3 : Compare and evaluate

-        test the performance of the application with a number of concurrent threads. ranging from 1-10.
+    Test the performance of the application with a number of concurrent threads. ranging from 1-10.

     For a period of five minutes, all threads will repeatedly execute one of the operations we have implemented in a loop.
 Which operation to perform each time will be selected at random according to the following probabilities:
 * 3%, execute the CreateAccount operation with a random user
 * 2%, execute the AddProduct operation with a random product
 * 10%, execute the UpdateStockLevel operation for a random product
 * 65%, execute the GetProductAndReviews operation for a random product
 * 5%, execute the GetAverageUserRating operation for a random user and product
 * 10%, execute the SubmitOrder operation with a random user and 10 random products
 * 5%, execute PostReview operation for a random user and product